pfdubois/BridgeBidding/source/Lebensohl.rst

 like to force to game, probably 3N or 5♣, depending on opener's heart holding.

 The one bid 3♣ cannot mean two things.
 It is ambiguous.

-Absent Lebensohl, a cue bid of their suit traditionally is Stayman.
-For example, 1N (2♦) 3♦ is Stayman.
-Suppose opener bids spades but you have four hearts.
-Can you bid 3N without a stopper?
-If opener had neither major, can he bid 3N without a stopper?
-It's ambiguous.

 Resolving ambiguity is the heart of Lebensohl.
 How do we come up with a way to express these different hands?